-The stated battery life of six hours for the buds and seven hours for the case seemed about right to us, and while there were connectivity issues before Samsung’s latest software update, these issues seem to have been largely rectified.
+The stated battery life of six hours for the buds and seven hours for the case is fine, if a little lacking these days.
+And while there were connectivity issues before Samsung’s latest software update, these issues seem to have been largely rectified.

 That said, if you have a Samsung phone and don't want to shell out for the newer Samsung Galaxy Buds Pro, the Galaxy Buds are a fantastic pair of true wireless earbuds, with a few quality-of-life features that make them stand up confidently the competition.
 If not, you may miss out on these additional features but the high sound quality, comfortable fit, and attractive design means that these buds could be a smart purchase, even for the iOS crowd.

 If our Samsung Galaxy Buds review has you considering other options, here are three more true wireless earbuds to ponder.